Last updated: October 21, 2020

-These guidelines are solely intended for use by law enforcement or official representatives of government agencies.
-These guidelines are not intended for requests for information by Anonyome Labs users, civil litigants or criminal defendants.
+These guidelines are solely intended for use by law enforcement agencies and official representatives of government agencies.
+These guidelines are not intended for requests for information by users of Anonyome Labs’ applications or services, civil litigants or criminal defendants.

-Anonyome Labs was created to give people control and freedom over their personal and private information.
+Anonyome Labs was created to give people control, to maximize their personal safety and minimize risks to their personal information, both online and offline.
 We believe that people should be able to determine how, what, and with whom they share their personal details.
-We build the tools necessary to empower our brand partners’ users and end consumers with the necessary capabilities to protect and control their digital information.
-Anonyome Labs puts control back into users’ hands through mobile and desktop applications.
+We build the tools necessary to empower our brand partners’ users and end consumers with the necessary capabilities to protect and control their personal information.

 If your agency must submit requests via mail or in person, our address is as follows:

 Anonyome Labs Inc